 Web Analytics Made Easy - StatCounter

-The Prospector And The Bear
+The Prospector and the Bear

 Following the extinction of the grizzly bear in California in 1924, the native black bear (Ursus americanus californiensis) has reigned supreme as the only species to inhabit the state.